sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 ### Install DB2

-Keter also supports DB2.If customer has db2 license,he can install Keter with DB2 10.X+.
+Keter also supports DB2.It supports with DB2 10.X+.
 We suppose that on you have already created DB2 instance.

 **Create DB**